fififish/waterbear/README.md

 export GO111MODULE=off
 ```

-+ If you need to update grpc, nex and genproto, run
++ If you need to update grpc, net, genproto and so on, run
 ```
 make go
 ```